 We do not have any employees of our own.
 Our officers are employees of Freedom Mortgage.
 We have no separate facilities and are completely reliant on our Manager, which has significant discretion as to the implementation of our operating policies and execution of our business strategies and risk management practices.
 We also depend on our Manager's access to the professionals and principals of Freedom Mortgage as well as information and deal flow generated by Freedom Mortgage.
 The employees of Freedom Mortgage identify, evaluate, negotiate, structure, close and monitor our portfolio.
 The departure of Messrs.
 Middleman, Lown or Levine or other senior officers of our Manager, or of a significant number of investment professionals or principals of Freedom Mortgage, could have a material adverse effect on our ability to achieve our objectives.
 We can offer no assurance that our Manager will remain our manager or that we will continue to have access to our Manager's senior management.
-We are subject to the risk that our Manager will terminate the management agreement or that we may deem it necessary to terminate the management agreement or prevent certain individuals from performing services for us and that no suitable replacement will be found to manage us.
+We are subject to the risk that our Manager will terminate the management agreement or prevent certain individuals from performing services for us and that no suitable replacement will be found to manage us.